INFORMATION ABOUT ACCESSING YOUR HEALTH RECORDS AND MAKING A COMPLAINT ABOUT YOUR EXPERIENCE.

 Accessing Health Records

-raising a concern about a Health professional
+MAKING A COMPLAINT about a Health professional

-You can raise a concern about how you have been treated directly to the professional or provider.
+You can raise a complaint about how you have been treated directly to the professional or provider.
 Most bigger health services, including hospitals, have a process for talking through adverse outcomes with patients.
 You may prefer to have a support person present for these conversations.

 You should contact the Australian Health Practitioner Regulation Authority (AHPRA) if you are concerned that: